 Step 3: Choose the Right Lighting

 Using the correct aperture is only one of the first steps to choosing the proper lighting.
-You also have to consider the time of day when you take the photos.
+You also must consider the time of day you take the photos.
 While most landscape photos tend to come out great if taken with good cameras, they will even be better with the proper lighting.
-Typically, the hour after the sun rises called the ‘Golden Hour,’ gives excellent lighting.
+Typically, the hour after the sun rises, called the ‘Golden Hour,’ gives excellent lighting.
 The same applies to the hour before the sun goes down.
 You will get more amazing photos with these lightings than those taken in the middle of the day.

 Step 4: Use the Right Horizon Line

 A landscape photo is one of the most original forms of artistic expression.
-It goes beyond just taking pictures of beautiful snow-capped mountains and lovely autumn days.
-No matter how gorgeous they are, the lack of proper interpretation takes away from the beauty of the moment.
+It goes beyond just pictures of beautiful snow-capped mountains and lovely autumn days.
+No matter how gorgeous they are, the lack of proper interpretation removes the moment’s beauty.
 Nonetheless, we find ourselves gazing at beautiful landscape photos even when the depiction is common.

 Our deep-seated attraction to nature and all it entails draws us to even the most common representation.
 Your immediate surroundings or a nearby park can become a landscape photo, but its beauty and importance go beyond just taking the picture with a good camera.
 You must take the proper steps and incorporate your artistic or creative side to create a fantastic shot.
 Once that is done, you have all the hallmarks of a good artist at hand, ready to take on a world, one camera at a time.